hww/XiGameTool/README.md

 ## Introduction

 The scene editor in Unity 3D has enough features to work with small scenes.
 But when I need to edit scenes with lots of play zones, I sometimes miss the control system for selective categories or layers.
-This very simple plugin lets you add two additional panels to the level editor:
+This very simple plugin lets you add two additional panels to the level editor.
+The tool controls the visibility and color any debug rendering information: gizmos, lines, colliders etc.

-- **Visibility and color management of Unity layers** _used for rendering the colliders and other DebugDraw information related on Unity Layers_.
+- **Visibility and color management of Unity layers** _used for managing the primitives related on Unity Layers_.
-- **Manage the visibility of object categories** _used for visibility of various data categories: cameras, spawners, splines, etc_.
+- **Manage the visibility of object categories** _used for managing data by categories: cameras, spawners, splines, etc_.
-- **Manage the visibility of object set** _used for visibility of various data categories: cameras, spawners, splines, etc_.
+- **Manage the visibility of object set** _used formanaging the objects sets: grass, scrpable, target pointes, etc_.

 In addition to management, the panels display object statistics and control simple but clear management of layer locking.